vlcty/check_tor/README.md

 }
 ```

-Possible values are:
+Possible variable values are:

 * tor_host = The address (hostname or IP) of the TOR daemon (optional, default: 127.0.0.1)
 * tor_port = The port where the TOR daemon listens (optional, default: 9050)
 * tor_target = The target site (optional, default: https://www.torproject.org)

-See Step 3 to check if you have to set tor_host or tor_port depending on your setup.
+See step 3 to check if you have to set tor_host or tor_port depending on your setup.

 If you want to add it to multiple hosts work with `apply`!